conda-incubator/conda-store/docs/administration.md

 }
 ```

+`ContainerRegistry.container_registry_image_name` image name
+to assign to docker image pushed for particular registry via a
+callable function with arguments of registry and build.

+`ContainerRegistry.container_registry_image_tag` image tag
+to assign to docker image pushed for particular registry via a
+callable function with arguments of registry and build.

 ## Frequently Asked Questions

 ### conda-store fails to build Conda environment and worker is spontaneously killed (9 SIGKILL)